alexander474/microservice-exam/README.md

 - [ ] A new GraphQL API should handle advertisement messages, to show on home-page
 - [ ] Every time there is a new friendship request accepted in the REST API, such message should be sent to RabbitMQ.
 The GraphQL API should subscribe to such events, and use the received information somehow (completely up to you) to decide which ads to show next

+## Sources
+If i have used some inspiration from external sources there would be marked in the top of the file.
+All of the pom.xml files, docker files & docker-compose.yml file have almost been copy & paste from the github curriculum.
+Most of my inspiration is from the curriculum at github [https://github.com/arcuri82/testing_security_development_enterprise_systems](https://github.com/arcuri82/testing_security_development_enterprise_systems)